freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-Which of the following is true about `position: relative` and how it affects the child elements?
+Which of the following is true about `position: relative`?

 #### --distractors--

-Child elements with `position: absolute` will be positioned relative to the nearest positioned ancestor, whether that is relative or absolute.
+Child elements with `position: absolute` will be positioned relative to the nearest positioned ancestor, whether that is `relative` or `absolute`.

 ---